ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 could say much on the subject, but that I am cautious of appearing forward and precipitate.
 But I can assure the young ladies that I come prepared to admire them.
-At present I will not say more; but, perhaps, when we are better acquainted--"
+At present I will not say more; but, perhaps, when we are better acquainted -- "

 He was interrupted by a summons to dinner; and the girls smiled on each other.
 They were not the only objects of Mr. Collins's admiration.
 The